mike-mcrae/mike-mcrae.github.io/_pages/projects.md

 The **Southern Newswire Corpus** is a large-scale dataset of historical wire articles from U.S. Southern newspapers, spanning **1960–1975**.
 It covers multiple wire services (**AP**, **UPI**, and **NEA**) and offers both **raw OCR** and **LLM-corrected** versions.
 I developed a open-source pipeline tailored for the digitization of historical newspapers, which allows for performing multiple tasks.

-**1. Parsing Layout:** The initial stage involves layout parsing, wherein articles, headlines, advertisements, and other content regions are identified from raw newspaper page scans.
-I introduce a newly trained layout detection model using Yolo v10.
+**1. Parsing Layout:** Articles, headlines, advertisements, and other content regions are identified from raw newspaper page scans.
+A newly trained layout detection model using Yolo v10 is introduced and available soon at [GitHub](https://github.com/mikemcrae/southern-newswire).

 <p style="display: flex; justify-content: center;">
   <img src="/images/layout.jpg" alt="Race Dictionary Monthly" style="width: 30%;">